Microsoft Development Center Serbia: Development Center teams

 Math team helps students to develop their mathematical skills using the digital mathematical tool via the Microsoft Education portfolio.
 This work contributes to the more extensive efforts to build an inclusive digital classroom that satisfies all students' needs and helps them develop basic skills, such as reading, writing, mathematics, and communication.

 Mixed Reality Serbia is the team looking into the future in which reality has been augmented, so not only physical space is visible, but also digital content/holograms interacting with it.
 MR aims to enable presence and mutual experience regardless of the physical distance of the people.
 This future is powered by Microsoft Mesh, and the Belgrade Team contributes to the development of devices, software, and artificial intelligence.

 Havok team creates software used by top game development studios worldwide and makes the best-selling games every year.

 Community initiatives

 Microsoft Development Center Serbia organizes projects thus contributing to the Serbian society and the community where it operates, in cooperation with organizations such as "Digital Serbia", "Loop", numerous faculties, simultaneously empowering technological ecosystem in Serbia through competitions such as "Bubble cup" and initiatives such as "Girls in ICT" which has grown into "Women know IT" where girls and women are empowered to pursue or continue their careers in IT industry.

+Those initiatives were led by several notable people like Dragan Tomic, Dejan Cvetkovic and Tanja Tatomirovic.